-- VO "Geometric Modeling" will be graded on the basis of oral exams that place in my office and that cover the material taught in
+- VO "Geometric Modeling" will be graded on the basis of oral exams that will take place in my office and that cover the material

 - PS "Geometric Modeling" will be graded on the basis of

 - Weekly individual assignments have to be worked out by each

-- Unless anounced explicitly otherwise, after each VO lecture (on Fridays) I will post a sheet with new assignments no later than on the subsequent Monday.
+- Unless announced explicitly otherwise, after each VO lecture (on Fridays) I will post a sheet with new assignments no later than on the subsequent Monday.

-- All assigments (given so far) are available as one on the webpage of the course.
+- All assigments (given so far) will be available as one on the webpage of the course.